 I'd only sewn with voile once before, and searched for tips before I dove in.
 I ended up using a Micro-Tex needle and pinning like crazy, and despite how slippery it still seemed, almost all my seams matched up just fine.
 (But given the lazy summer afternoon of the fabric, I think a mismatched seam or two would kinda fit right in!)

-If you'd like to create your own summer sunshiny rainbow Meadow Walk throw, download the free PDF pattern below.
+If you'd like to create your own summer sunshiny rainbow Meadow Walk throw, you'll find the PDF pattern via the Blueprint link below.
 If you make it, I'd love to see your finish - share with the hashtag #meadowwalkquilt so we can admire it!

 I'm waiting on some more voile to arrive to piece the backing and get this quilted.
 I'm thinking of using a silk batting and minimal quilting to keep with the airy, summer feel of the fabric.
 In the meantime, I'm curious: have you quilted with voile before?
 Do you have any good tips of your own to share for taming it under the needle?

 Quilt flimsy stats: Finished size 60" x 60"

 Pattern: Meadow Walk Throw Quilt by Sarah Nunes @BerryBarnDesigns

 Fabric: Sleeping Porch by Heather Ross for Windham Fabrics